 - Let staff know immediately if an uncomfortable or emergency situation should arise

-- Let the Executive Director or classroom instructor know immediately if you and your student are taking some time off, even for a short period of time
+- Let the Executive Director or classroom instructor know immediately if they and their student are taking some time off, even for a short period of time

 - Attend training sessions as required by PELC